os-migrate/os-migrate/docs/src/devel/releasing.rst

    # assuming the os-migrate upstream repo is named 'upstream' in your repo clone
    git push upstream --tags

-If you’ve incremented “X” or “Y” in “X.Y.Z” version scheme, create also a stable branch to allow us to create “.Z” releases:
+If you've incremented "X" or "Y" in "X.Y.Z" version scheme, create also a stable branch to allow us to create ".Z" releases:

 ::